Your liver is your body’s high-performance engine

 - Within the first few months of a living liver donation, the liver can regenerate to within 90% of its original size.

-- Non-alcoholic fatty liver disease (NAFLD) is the most common liver disease in Canada, affecting over 7 million people.
+- Non-alcoholic fatty liver disease (NAFLD) is the most common liver disease in Canada.

 - Biliary atresia is the leading cause of liver failure in children.